nextgis/qgis_digitizr/README.md

 # qgis.digitizr
 Digitizr!

 Draw a line.
 Have it automatically buffered with given buffer size.
-Activate a polygon layer while drawing.
+Expects an existing and active polygon layer.

 Functionality
 -------------
 Digitizr can:

-* Draw buffered lines in polygon layer
+* Draw buffered lines in a polygon layer

 License
 -------